 Routine inspections are carried out to ensure the property is well cared for by the tenant and to check if there are any repair, maintenance or health and safety issues.
+The first routine inspection can be carried out at any time after the tenancy agreement has commenced, providing that the property manager/owner has provided a minimum 7 days' notice for entry, using an Entry notice (Form 9).

 A routine inspection is not a housework inspection; the person inspecting the property should appreciate that people are living there.
 However, the tenant should have the property in good condition on the day of inspection and a list of items to consider is set out below.